datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

                 width = 0.7)
 ```

 I would then run that code.
 Note that we're assigning the plot to the object `p`.
-This means that to view the plot in the "Plots" tab you'll have to type `p` into the Console after you run the code above.
+This means that to view the plot in the "Plots" tab you'll have to type `p` into the Console and hit enter after you run the code above to generate the plot.

 Work through this code layer by layer determining what `function_name` should be in each line of code. `function_name` should be the only thing you have to change in this code.